Mia Barnett: Career

 run of 4:26.40 at the Drake Relays in April 2025.
 She qualified for the final of the 1500 metres at the 2025 NCAA Outdoor Championships in Eugene, Oregon in June 2025, finishing second in her 1500 metres semi-final ahead of teammate Klaudia Kazimierska and behind eventual winner Sophie O'Sullivan, before going on to place twelfth in the final.

 She began to compete for Sweden in 2025, making her debut in a Swedish vest at the 2025 European Athletics U23 Championships, where she qualified for the final and placed sixth overall in the 1500 metres.
 After moving to Sweden in 2025 she joined Hälle IF.
 In September 2025, she competed over 1500 metres at the 2025 World Championships in Tokyo, Japan, without advancing to the semi-finals.

 Barnett placed seventh in the individual race and won team title with the Oregon Ducks at the Big Ten cross country championships on 31 October 2025.
 She had a twelfth place finish at the NCAA West Regional cross country championships on 14 November 2025 at in Sacramento, California, helping the Oregon Ducks to a second-place finish.

+In May 2026, she ran a personal best for the 800 metres with 2:03.25 in Karlsruhe, Germany.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, in the 1500 metres.